lantanagroup/XmlHarvester/README.md

 ### Pre-requisites

-To convert to a DB2 database, the machine that executes the XmlDocumentConverter must have the [IBM Data Server Runtime Client](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers) installed as a dependency.
+To convert to a DB2 database, the machine that executes the XmlHarvester must have the [IBM Data Server Runtime Client](https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers) installed as a dependency.
 In addition to installing the runtime client, it must be configured to describe the database you want to export to.
 In the below example, "xdc" is the database that is being used for conversion.

 **Example db2dsdriver.cfg**